CHEK-TV

 Founded December 1, 1956

-CHEK-TV is a Canadian local station in Victoria, British Columbia, owned by CHEK Media Group, a local consortium of the station's employees and several local investors, following its recent purchase from Canwest Television LP (with approval by the Canadian Radio-television and Telecommunications Commission still pending) and running as an independent station.
-It broadcasts on analog channel 6, and it has a digital channel allocation of 43 (which is not yet on air).
+CHEK-DT is a Canadian local station in Victoria, British Columbia, owned by CHEK Media Group, a local consortium of the station's employees and several local investors, and running as an independent station.
+It broadcasts on digital channel 16, displaying on tuners as virtual channel 6.

 Contents